TheDrOfDoctoring/Vampiric-Ageing/README.md

 Tainted Blood can be cleared using a Garlic Injection.

 These are the abilities for the different cumulative age ranks.
-Each rank also includes previous ranks
+Each rank also includes previous ranks, for example 8-9 will also include the increased max health from 6-7, and 10 will include teleport from 8-9.

+Most abilities will scale will higher cumulative ranks.
 #### 0 - 2
 - No difference, impossible on default configs.